Ilya Repin: War, the Bolshevik Revolution and later years (1917–1930)

 After end of the war in 1918, Repin could travel again.
 In 1923, Repin held a one-man exhibition in Prague.
 Celebrations were given in 1924 in Kuokkala to mark Repin's 80th birthday, and an exhibition of his works was held in Moscow.
 In 1925, a jubilee exhibition of his works was held in the Russian Museum in Leningrad (renamed St Petersburg-Petrograd).
-The rising Soviet dictator, Joseph Stalin, sent a delegation of Soviet artists, including a former student of Repin, Isaak Brodsky, to persuade Repin to return to St. Petersburg, and to give up his residence in Finland.
+The new Soviet leader, Joseph Stalin, sent a delegation of Soviet artists, including a former student of Repin, Isaak Brodsky, to persuade Repin to return to St. Petersburg, and to give up his residence in Finland.
 But Repin did not want to be under the thumb of Stalin, and refused, though he donated three sketches devoted to the Revolution of 1905 and the portrait of Alexander Kerensky to the Museum of the Revolution of 1905.
-In 1928–29, still in Finland, he continued working on the painting The Hopak Dance (The Zaporozhye Cossacks Dancing), begun in 1926, which was his final work.
+In 1928–1929, while still in Finland, he continued working on the painting The Hopak Dance (The Zaporozhye Cossacks Dancing), begun in 1926, which was his final work.
 It portrays Repin's admiration of Ukraine and its culture.
 Repin painted it with oil on linoleum, because he could not get a canvas large enough.

-Repin died in 1930, and was buried at the Penates.
-After the Soviet invasion of Finland in 1939, the territory of Kuokkala was annexed by the USSR.
+Repin died in 1930, and was buried at The Penates ('Penaty').
+In one of his last letters he wrote: "kind, dear compatriots [...]
+I ask you to believe in the sense of my devotion and endless regret that I can't move to live in a sweet, joyful Ukraine [...]
+Loving you from the childhood, Ilya Repin".
+After the Winter War in 1939, the territory of Kuokkala was annexed by the Soviet Union.
 In 1948, despite Repin's hostility towards Bolshevism, it was renamed Repino in his honor.
 The Penates became a museum in 1940, and is now a UNESCO World Heritage Site.